bi-zone/bizone-ti-lib/README.md

 `bizone_ti` library provides the capability to work with API of the BI.ZONE Threat Intelligence Platform.

+# Prerequisites

+Before installing, please ensure you have the following installed:

+*   Python: version 3.11 or higher

 # Context
 - [`IoC`](#ioc)
    - [`Get first (one) IOC`](#get-first-one-ioc)